Emacs 26, Mojave, elpy, readline

 sudo mv readline.cpython-37m-darwin.so mv readline.cpython-37m-darwin.so.bak

-The solution leads me to believe that, somewhere in elpy
+The solution leads me to believe that, somewhere in elpy, is code that loads

-if it cant find readline
+gnureadline if it cant find readline.

 Regardless, with the rename, python inferior processes work correctly.
 And, fortunately, my